tinaxie123/Uno_Orchestra/README.md

 ## Dataset Description

-Every SFT row comes from a real public HuggingFace dataset — the `question` and `gold_answer` are sampled verbatim from a `source` we record on the row.
-Every row then passes through the **same three-stage pipeline** (§ Data Selection Pipeline) — router probe → teacher trajectory → noise removal — to obtain the multi-turn trajectory that teaches the router how to handle that question.
 For different tasks, we adopt different generation pipeline:

 - **QA / reasoning / math** — the teacher (Claude Opus) derives the `<plan>/<route>/<obs>/<verify>/<final_answer>` trajectory directly from the question plus the dataset's own context / evidence field (Wikipedia passages for HotpotQA, search snippets for TriviaQA, the step-by-step solution for GSM8K, etc. — see § Distillation for the full evidence map).
 No external environment is invoked because these benchmarks don't have one.